2018 Young Leaders Gather to Set a Transatlantic Agenda for Challenging Times

 U.S. Ambassador Richard Grenell’s recommendation came during an evening discussion with this year’s Young Leaders cohort, hosted at Deutsche Bank at their new “branch of the future” in Mitte.
 The Ambassador participated in a frank exchange about the current Administration’s take on trade policy and the future of NATO (including the debate over military spending), as well as challenging questions about the media and its relationship to President Donald Trump and America’s man in Berlin.
 The advice that everyone get a cancer screening came at the end, after Ambassador Grenell spoke of his own successful battle against cancer, which he credited for giving him the courage to make decisions and stand by his positions.

-Now in it’s 45th year, the conference opened with a tour d’horizon from former Foreign Minister Joschka Fischer on Sunday night.
+Now in its 45th year, the conference opened with a tour d’horizon from former Foreign Minister Joschka Fischer on Sunday night.
 On Monday the group convened in the Bundestag’s Jakob Kaiser Haus to hold a record four plenary discussion sessions.
-Along the way, they also welcomed guest speakers such as EU Commissioner Günther Oettinger; the President of the European Investment Bank Werner Hoyer; and State Minister Niels Annen from the Foreign Office, as well as a midday panel discussion with German journalists Ali Aslan (YL 2010) and Matthias Deiß (YL 2008).
+Along the way, they also welcomed guest speakers such as EU Commissioner Günther Oettinger; the President of the European Investment Bank, Werner Hoyer; and State Minister Niels Annen from the Foreign Office, as well as a midday panel discussion with German journalists Ali Aslan (2010 Young Leader) and Matthias Deiß (2008 YL).
 They then had the opportunity to tour the historic Reichstag building itself, whose rooftop terrace and iconic glass dome provided spectacular vistas of the bustling German capital.

 The ACG is also grateful to the Steering Committee for all of the time and effort devoted to the success of the conference.
 The committee members are: ACG Board member Edward S. McFadden (2002 YL) (Committee Chairman), Secretary of Communications at the Archdiocese of Washington; Antonin Finkelnburg (2008 YL), Head of Public Policy at Arbeitgeberverband Gesamtmetall; Ron Granieri (2000 YL), Executive Director of the Center for the Study of America and the West at the Foreign Policy Research Institute and Director of Research at Penn’s Lauder Institute; and Sarmad Hussain (2005 YL), Senior Expert in Public Affairs at Deekeling Arndt Advisors in Communications GmbH.